 There were 2 of us driving and we soon discovered that the car came equipped with driver seat memory.
 There are two positions.
 This was perfect as it isn’t fun to constantly adjust the seat and mirrors after someone has just used it.
 You set it to what you are comfortable with and hit the button to save it.
 It worked great.
 The exterior mirrors also had memory positioning.

 A feature I thought was cool was the projected MPH on to the lower part of the windshield.
 It was great so that you don’t have to keep looking down.
-However the other driver felt it was a distraction for long distance driving and turned it off.
+However, the other driver felt it was a distraction for long-distance driving and turned it off.
 I happen to notice when I put the car back to my liking it popped right back up.
-I could see how that could become a distraction after awhile.
+I could see how that could become a distraction after a while.
+You really want to minimize distractions when it comes to long-distance journeys.
+My friend will avoid making long-haul drives wherever she can and often uses services like Cars Relo to transport her vehicle to where she needs it without the headache and stress of moving it herself..

 I also liked that it let you know what speed limit you were in or at a stop sign etc. There have been many times were you get in the area and didn’t see the speed limit.
 Never fear, the Mazda3 Sedan knows!